Bentleyj/BeyondPhotography/README.md

 ### Day 52

 Continuing witht he sobel edge stretching I went ahead and applied the effect in both X and Y and then averaged the values.
 Actually I was slightly more clever than that as I only averaged the colors if neither color was black.
 If one was black I just selected the other color which made for a much brighter (but not blown out!) image.

+### Day 53

+Made the Sobel algorithm search in both directions which I think is a big improvement on the effect.
+Also did added a comment for up-down searching as well as side-to-side.
+I want to try just up-down alone next.
+I suspect it will look really cool!
+Also today I learned that in GLSL if statements only evaluate bool values not int values as bools. in C++ and C this is different: You can pass an int to an if statement and it will evaluate to true if the int is non-zero and false if it is zero. to get around this I did the obvious and just checked if the int returned by my function was equal to zero explicitly by writing `if(mod(i, 2) == 0)` instead of `if(mod(i, 2))` as I would in C or C++.